awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.KCLAdapter.Walkthrough.md

 ## Step 3: Process the Stream<a name="Streams.KCLAdapter.Walkthrough.Step3"></a>

 Now the program begins processing the stream\.
-The DynamoDB Streams Kinesis Adapter acts as a transparent layer between the KCL and the DynamoDB Streams endpoint, so that the code can fully leverage KCL rather than having to make low\-level DynamoDB Streams calls\.
+The DynamoDB Streams Kinesis Adapter acts as a transparent layer between the KCL and the DynamoDB Streams endpoint, so that the code can fully use KCL rather than having to make low\-level DynamoDB Streams calls\.
 The program performs the following tasks:
 + It defines a record processor class, `StreamsRecordProcessor`, with methods that comply with the KCL interface definition: `initialize`, `processRecords`, and `shutdown`\.
 The `processRecords` method contains the logic required for reading from the source table's stream and writing to the destination table\.
 + It defines a class factory for the record processor class \(`StreamsRecordProcessorFactory`\)\.
 This is required for Java programs that use the KCL\.
 + It instantiates a new KCL `Worker`, which is associated with the class factory\.
 + It shuts down the `Worker` when record processing is complete\.

-To learn more about the KCL interface definition, go to [Developing Amazon Kinesis Consumers Using the Amazon Kinesis Client Library](https://docs.aws.amazon.com/kinesis/latest/dev/developing-consumers-with-kcl.html) in the *Amazon Kinesis Developer Guide*\.
+To learn more about the KCL interface definition, see [Developing Consumers Using the Kinesis Client Library](https://docs.aws.amazon.com/kinesis/latest/dev/developing-consumers-with-kcl.html) in the *Amazon Kinesis Data Streams Developer Guide*\.

-The following code snippet shows the main loop in `StreamsRecordProcessor`\.
+The following code example shows the main loop in `StreamsRecordProcessor`\.
 The `case` statement determines what action to perform, based on the `OperationType` that appears in the stream record\.

 ```
 for (Record record : records) {